Family Dentistry in Rockville, MD

-Once your child’s first teeth begin to erupt it is time to take them to visit the dentist for their first time.
-If your child’s teeth have not begun to come in by their first birthday it is recommended that you take them to visit the dentist to be sure that they will be coming in soon.
+Once your child’s first teeth begin to erupt, take them to visit the dentist for their first time.
+If your child’s teeth have not begun to come in by their first birthday, take them to visit the dentist to be sure that they come in soon.
 Being proactive with your child’s oral care from the start helps prevent any cavities from forming in your child’s baby and adult teeth.

-How can I help my child’s with teething pain?
+How can I help my children with teething pain?

 Many children suffer and complain about oral pain as they are teething.
-This is entirely normal, but there are some things that parents can do to soothe pain.
+This is entirely normal, but there are some things that parents can do to soothe the pain.
 Many parents use a saltwater solution with warm water to help relieve tooth pain.
-Saltwater rinses are known to draw out bacteria and reduce swelling and tender pain from teething.
+Saltwater rinses draw out bacteria and reduce swelling and tender pain from teething.

 Are dental X-rays safe?

 The radiation used in a dental X-ray is very low.
-According to the American Dental Association the radiation is about .150mSv to take an X-ray of a patient’s entire mouth.
-Dental x rays have been shown to be very safe for patients unless they are pregnant or have other health conditions that may be affected by radiation.
+According to the American Dental Association, the radiation is about .150mSv to take an X-ray of a patient’s entire mouth.
+Dental x-rays are very safe for patients unless they are pregnant or have other health conditions that may be affected by radiation.